 Our Rising Star Young Composer-in-Residence programme gives young composers the chance to hone their craft by working closely with the APO.
-We spoke to our Rising Star for 2019, Reuben Rameke, about her journey so far.
+We spoke to our Rising Star for 2019, Reuben Rameke, about his journey so far.

 What inspired you to get into music?